How Long Does It Take For Iron Supplements To Work?

 What happens if I stop taking iron supplements?

-If you stop taking iron supplements, your iron stores may gradually decline, potentially worsening any pre-existing iron deficiency conditions.
+If you stop taking iron supplements, your iron stores may gradually decline, potentially worsening any pre-existing conditions.
 Your ferritin and haemoglobin levels could begin to drop within a few weeks.
-Consult a healthcare provider before making changes to your supplementation routine.
+Consult a qualified healthcare professional before making changes to your supplementation routine.

 Are there differences in the speed of raising iron levels between pills and food?